Vitamin D Deficiency

 Pertinent Studies and Ongoing Trials

-A meta-analysis of 18 randomized controlled trials (RCT) including over 57,000 subjects found that intake of daily doses of vitamin D supplements decreased total mortality rates.[14]
-In the Women’s Health Initiative, calcium and vitamin D supplementation decreased the risk of total cancer, breast cancer, and colorectal cancer while not changing total mortality.[15]
-One RCT showed that calcium plus vitamin D substantially reduced all cancer risk in postmenopausal women.[16]
-In a meta-analysis study from three randomized controlled trials, vitamin D supplementation was found to reduce the rate of COPD exacerbations in patients with vitamin D levels below 25 nmol/L.[17]
+A meta-analysis of 18 randomized controlled trials (RCTs) involving over 57,000 participants found that daily vitamin D supplementation reduced total mortality rates.[36]
+The Women’s Health Initiative revealed that calcium and vitamin D supplementation decreased the risk of total cancer, breast cancer, and colorectal cancer but did not affect total mortality.[37]
+One RCT demonstrated that supplements combining calcium with vitamin D significantly reduced the risk of all cancers in postmenopausal women.[38]
+Additionally, a meta-analysis of 3 RCTs found that vitamin D supplementation reduced the rate of COPD exacerbations in patients with vitamin D levels below 25 nmol/L.[39]

 Toxicity and Adverse Effect Management

-Vitamin D is a fat-soluble vitamin; hence, toxicity is possible, although rarely noted.
-Hypervitaminosis D results from excess oral intake and not due to excessive sunlight exposure.
-Toxicity has been reported at a serum 25-hydroxyvitamin D level of more than 88 ng/mL.
-Acute intoxication can lead to acute hypercalcemia that can cause confusion, anorexia, vomiting, polyuria, polydipsia, and muscle weakness.
-Chronic intoxication can lead to nephrocalcinosis and bone pain.
+Vitamin D is fat-soluble.
+Toxicity is possible, though rarely observed.
+Hypervitaminosis D typically results from excessive oral intake rather than excessive sunlight exposure.
+Toxicity has been reported when serum 25-hydroxyvitamin D levels exceed 88 ng/mL.
+Acute intoxication can lead to hypercalcemia, which may cause symptoms such as confusion, anorexia, vomiting, polyuria, polydipsia, and muscle weakness.
+Chronic toxicity can result in nephrocalcinosis and bone pain.

 Enhancing Healthcare Team Outcomes

-Vitamin D deficiency is often overlooked in outpatient and inpatient settings.
-According to the U.S. Preventive Services Task Force (USPSTF), universal screening for vitamin D levels is not recommended; however, it is important to note that screening for vitamin D deficiency in asymptomatic high-risk individuals is paramount in preventing future complications.
-High-risk populations include nursing home residents, elderly patients, women with osteoporosis, African American/Hispanic individuals, hospitalized patients, patients with chronic kidney disease, chronic liver disease, and patients with malabsorption syndromes.[9]
+Vitamin D deficiency is frequently overlooked in both outpatient and inpatient settings.
+The U.S. Preventive Services Task Force (USPSTF) does not recommend universal screening for vitamin D levels.
+However, screening for vitamin D deficiency in asymptomatic high-risk individuals is essential to prevent future complications.
+High-risk populations include nursing home residents, older adults, women with osteoporosis, African American and Hispanic individuals, hospitalized patients, and people with chronic kidney disease, chronic liver disease, or malabsorption syndromes.

 Details